vitaly-t/pg-promise/README.md

 It accepts a single simple value for queries that use only one variable, as well as an array of simple values, for queries with multiple variables in them.

-**pg-promise** implementation of query formatting supports only the basic javascript types: text, boolean, date, numeric and null.
+**pg-promise** implementation of query formatting supports only the basic javascript types: text, boolean, date, number and null.

 Those basic types are however sufficient to cover more complex scenarios.
 For example, binary data is exchanged with the database using hex strings, as shown below.